oyedejioyewole/encentral-solutions-internship/src/Month2/Week4/SmartTodos/README.md

 #### Session Management
 - `TodoService` is a singleton to persist state across all instances.
 - Simple session management using a `currentUserId` field.
-- Users must login to perform todo operations.
+- Users must log in to perform todo operations.
 - Session persists until logout or application restart.

 #### UUID Generation